 As defined by the Ellen MacArthur Foundation, “a circular economy is based on the principles of designing out waste and pollution, keeping products and materials in use, and regenerating natural systems”.

 Learn more about the circular economy here.

-A resource renewal facility is a treatment facility that uses shredded material to create other useful products.
+A resource renewal facility is a treatment facility that uses material left over from recycling to create other useful products.

 In our case, we will have state-of-the-art facilities that will use the latest, proven plasma gasification technology, to transform ASR into valuable products for society.